 Can The Budget Be Flexible?

-Once you have calculated how much each of your expenses cost, you may find that in the 50% column, you are short of money.
+Once you have calculated how much each of the costs of your expenses, you may find that you are short of money in the 50% column.

-This means that you can transfer money from either your 30% or 20% column and contribute it towards your 50% expenses.
+This means you can transfer money from your 30% or 20% column and contribute it towards your 50% expenses.

 You may find that the 30% column for leisure activities has money left over, which you can contribute towards either the 50% column or the 20% column.

-You can use your money however you want to make sure that your finances are covered every month.
+You can use your money however you want to ensure that your finances are covered monthly.

 Monthly Budget Example

-If your partner is also getting paid $1,200 a month and you live in the same household, that means that your total income per month is $2,400.
+If your partner is also getting paid $1,200 a month and you live in the same household, your total monthly income is $2,400.

 This would mean that 50% of your income would be $1,200, which will be spent on mandatory expenses.

-Your leisure activities would take 30% of your income, which would be $720, and your savings would take 20% of your income, which will be $480.
+Your leisure activities would take 30% of your income, which would be $720, and your savings would take 20% of your income, which would be $480.

-From this, you can then see how much of your salary covers your monthly expenses.
+From this, you can see how much your salary covers your monthly expenses.

-If you find that you do not need $720 a month for leisure activities, you can take a portion of that and either transfer it to your savings budget or your mandatory expenses budget.
+If you do not need $720 a month for leisure activities, you can take a portion of that and transfer it to your savings or your mandatory expense budget.

 They can see how much of their monthly salaries are going towards their mandatory expenses, leisure activities, and savings while making sure that they are not struggling in any category.

-This will help you to make sure that all of your monthly expenses are being paid and that you are keeping track of your finances.
+This will help ensure that all your monthly expenses are being paid and that you are keeping track of your finances.